Bader-G/wordpress-theme-challenge/README.md

 # wordpress-theme-challenge
 Account login credentials
 Username: Bader
 Password: Bader#56789

+Theme is in the challenge.zip folder